xabbu42/Bachelorarbeit/essay.md

 > collectively provide the best systematization of our
 > beliefs. \cite[S.430]{kitcher1989}

-Natürlich will Kitcher in der Wissenschaftstheorie nicht vollständig auf den Begriff der Kausalität verzichten.
+Natürlich will Kitcher nicht vollständig auf den Begriff der Kausalität verzichten.
 Sein wesentlicher Punkt ist aber, dass dieser Begriff entweder direkt auf den Begriff der Erklärung aufbaut, oder die selben primitiven Konzepte verwendet:

 > A successful analysis of explanation might be used directly to offer
 > an analysis of causation -- most simply, by proposing that one event